 Santa Barbara South Coast Real Estate Update

 A limited supply of available properties along the South Coast of Santa Barbara County is keeping values higher than one might expect as compared to many inland areas of California and most areas of the United States.
-On the South Coast of Santa Barbara County as of September 13th there were only 405 active House/PUD listings and 102 Condominium listings available for purchase.
-Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 163 of the active listings are located in Montecito and Hope Ranch.
+On the South Coast of Santa Barbara County as of March 8th there were only 279 active House/PUD listings (up from 64 in February) and 94 active Condominium listings (up from 71 in February) available for purchase.
+Generally, there is much more inventory available in the higher price ranges than in the lower ranges as 103 (37%) of the 279 active House/PUD listings are located in Montecito and Hope Ranch (with the tragedy in Montecito taken into account).
 Compare these low totals to the years 2007 to 2011 when the total number of available listings ranged between 734 and 1,026.
-Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale.
+Historically the highest number of available listings along the South Coast was recorded in June of 1992 when there were 1,297 listings available for sale; now that was a Buyer’s market!

-Of the 190 sales in August 2017, 91 were over $1,000,000 which equates to 48% of the total sales, up from 45% in July and down from 56% in June (which was the highest percentage in recent history.)
-Compare our 48% to San Francisco’s 57.4% and San Jose’s 46.3%.
-The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest here.
+Of the 111 sales in February 2018, 61 of them were over $1,000,000 which equates to 55% of the total sales, up from 44% in January and down from 56% in December (which tied for the highest percentage rate recorded in recent history.)
+The South Coast of Santa Barbara is not an inexpensive place to purchase real estate as compared to most areas of the United States, but again many people will pay more to live and invest in Santa Barbara.
+Of the 111 sales in February 2018, 237 (33%) were for cash with no mortgages involved.

 Feel free to contact me with any real estate related questions.